mikahama/UralicNLP.net/README.md

 You might also be interested in [the Python version of UralicNLP](https://github.com/mikahama/UralicNLP).

+## Installation

+You can install UralicNLP from [NuGet](https://www.nuget.org/packages/UralicNLP/) like this:

+    dotnet add package UralicNLP

+After installing UralicNLP, you can import it like this:

+    using UralicNLP;

 ## Download models

 Before using the library, you will need to download the models for each language.